Arboretum: North America

-The Core Arboretum is a 91-acre (37 ha) arboretum owned by West Virginia University and located on Monongahela Boulevard in Morgantown, West Virginia.
+The Core Arboretum is a 91-acre (37 ha) arboretum owned by West Virginia University and located on Monongahela Boulevard in Morgantown, West Virginia, United States.
 It is open to the public daily without charge.

 The arboretum's history began in 1948 when the university acquired its site.
 Professor Earl Lemley Core (1902–1984), chairman of the Biology Department, then convinced President Irvin Stewart to set the property aside for the study of biology and botany.
 In 1975 the arboretum was named in Core's honor.

 The arboretum is managed by the WVU Department of Biology, and consists of mostly old-growth forest on steep hillside and Monongahela River flood plain.
 It includes densely wooded areas with 3.5 mi of walking trails, as well as 3 acre of lawn planted with specimen trees.

 The arboretum has a variety of natural habitats in which several hundred species of native WV trees, shrubs, and herbaceous plants may be found.
 Some of the large trees are likely over 200 years old.